Knowledge base

 - You arrive on this type of page:

-- Click on the different tabs at the top of the page (or in the left sidebar menu) to set the different settings for your email address.
+- Click on the different tabs at the top of the page (or in the left sidebar menu) to set the different settings of your email address.

 - Additional actions such as restoration are accessible with the Actions button.

-- Tab of users of the address (allows inviting and authorizing users to use the address).
+- Tab for users of the address (allows inviting and authorizing users to use the address).

-- Tab of devices (allows adding a password to the address to use the address on a specific device).
+- Tab for devices (allows adding a password to the address to use the address on a specific device).

-- Summary of current accesses to the address (see points 5 & 6).
+- Summary of current accesses on the address (cf points 5 & 6).

 - Allows adding free text that will be displayed on the left.